smantiv/smantiv/README.md

 ## 📝 About Me

 I’m learning and experimenting in AI, Data, and Front-End development, with the long-term goal of building technology that feels useful and meaningful.
-Through university work and product operations experience, I’ve learned how much I enjoy understanding how systems work and creating clarity through documentation and thoughtful design.

-I’m still early in my journey, but I’m committed to learning consistently and growing into someone who can contribute to meaningful, real-world products.
+I’m still early in my journey, but I’m committed to learning consistently and growing into someone who can contribute to real-world products.

 ---

 ## 🛠️ Technical Skills

 **Languages:** Python, Java, JavaScript, C++, Kotlin
-**Frontend:** HTML, CSS, React (basics)
+**Frontend:** HTML, CSS, React
-**Tools & Platforms:** GitHub, Git, Excel, Google Workspace, AWS (basics)
-**Software Practices:** Technical documentation, QA testing, workflow optimization
+**Tools & Platforms:** GitHub, Git, Excel, Google Workspace, AWS **Software Practices:** Technical documentation, QA testing, workflow optimization

 ---